Validators/Nnode.io-Public-Node-Documentation/README.md

 4. Email us at team@validators.com if you have any questions.
 We are very friendly ;).
 * * *

-Its possible to use the Kusama node without user registration and api-key.
+Its also possible to use the Kusama node without user registration and api-key.

 Blockchain public nodes